Check your understanding of The Americans with Disabilities Act.

 The projecting, built-up asphalt curb ramp projects into the side access aisle, which is supposed to be very level, 1:50 slope.
 Recessing a curb ramp into the walkway at the head of the stall is a compliant solution.
 FYI, Requiring people to move behind the parked cars to get to a walkway is not accessible.

-Interior doors require 5 lbf. force to open them.
+Interior doors require 5 lbs. force to open them.
 This is very little force.
 Exterior door force is not stated, but rather "reserved" for future requirements.
-Compliance with IBC building code would require 8.5 pounds force.
-The primary reason for this is that wind force and positive air pressure in most buildings would prevent full door closure at 5lbf. force.
+The primary reason for this is that wind force and positive air pressure in most buildings would prevent full door closure at 5 lbs. force.

 Accessible parking stalls may share a common access aisle.
 Van accessible stall access aisles are 8' wide.
 Standard accessible stall access aisles are 5' wide.
 The stalls themselves are 8' wide.